Airframe and Powerplant (A&P)

 Forbes’ list of the Top 15 Blue-Collar Jobs includes Avionics Technicians with an average annual income of $56,940.
 Forbes found these high-paying blue-collar jobs by examining data collected each year by the Bureau of Labor Statistics (BLS), a division of the Labor Department.
 The BLS defines blue-collar and service occupations in the following way: “precision production, craft, and repair occupations; machine operators and inspectors; transportation and moving occupations; handlers; equipment cleaners, helpers, and laborers; and service occupations.”
 The data is collected through surveys that are mailed to businesses, and each spring the Occupational Employment and Wage Estimates are released.
 If you prefer a career that gets you up and out of the office, far away from briefcases and neckties, check out the list.

 *Graduates without experience in the field will likely start in entry-level positions.
-Westwood College does not guarantee employment or salary.
-Please refer to westwood.edu/disclosures for important information about our programs, including salary information, job titles and employers of our graduates, as well as information about median loan debt and potential occupations from the Department of Education.
+Consumer Information can be found at Redstone.edu/disclosures.
 Redstone prepares graduates for certification.
 Graduates wishing to attain certification must take and pass any applicable test/exams.

 **Rate is based upon graduates from July 1, 2013 through June 30, 2014, as reported on the Denver and Denver East ACICS Campus Accountability Reports.
 Detailed employment figures for graduates of each campus is available.